aramejan/sweetlime/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.
 - What does Filebeat watch for?
 - Logs the file data and send them to ELK.
-- _TODO: What does Metricbeat record?
+- What does Metricbeat record?
--
+- It records metrics data and send them to the output that you specifics thrugh ELK Server.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|